Aisha Retno

 Sharifah Aisha Retno Sayed Sipulijam (born 1 August 2000) is a Malaysian singer-songwriter and actress.
-In 2020, Retno participated in the singing competition Vokal Mania.
+In 2020, Aisha participated in the singing competition Vokal Mania.
 She came to prominence in the Malaysian music industry after the release of her English-language single, "W.H.U.T", in late 2021/early 2022.
 In 2022, she was a contestant on season 4 of Big Stage, placing third overall.

-Personal life and education
+Early life and education

-Retno was born to a Malay father and a Javanese mother.
-Her mother is the Indonesian kroncong singer, Jean Retno Aryani, who was active in the 1980s.
-Her father, Sayed Sipulijam Sayed Alwee, is a business man.
+Aisha was born to a Malay father of Arab descent and a Javanese mother.
+Her mother is Indonesian kroncong singer, Jean Retno Aryani, who was active in the 1980s.
+Her father, Sayed Sipulijam Sayed Alwee, is a businessman from Kelantan.
 She has a younger brother, Sayed Abu Hanifa Radityo.

 She was the champion of the Suara Emas, representing Kuala Lumpur on the national level, whilst in Form 4.

-She holds a Bachelor's degree in Economics from the University of Malaya.
+She holds a bachelor's degree in economics from the University of Malaya.

 Career

 She released her debut single "Mengikat Jiwa" after signing with Sony Music Malaysia, in 2018.
 The single was produced by Indonesian composer, Aldi Nadi Permana and was recorded in Indonesia.